Gutters, Roofing

 gutter pipe lg

-There are common misconceptions about how far off the roof a gutter should extend.
+There are common misconceptions about how far a gutter should extend off the roof.
 Homebuilders have debated the answer, with some stating that it depends on the demands your gutter will face based on your region.
-However, across the board, industry standards exist so that you can be sure your gutters are installed correctly regardless of where your home is located.
+However, across the board, industry standards exist to ensure your gutters are installed correctly regardless of where your home is located.

-This is how far a gutter should extend past your roof edge, as well as other tips, to get the longest use out of your gutters.
+This is how far a gutter should extend past your roof edge and other tips to get the longest use out of your gutters.

 How Do I Know My Gutter Is Properly Installed?

 You know a gutter is installed correctly if it can drain.
 Gutters should have a slight tilt to ensure they drain towards the downspouts.
 That said, be aware of gutters that have a “rainbow” shape or sag in places.
-Too much bowing is bad for the gutter’s structural integrity and doesn’t have the best appearance.
+Too much bowing is bad for the gutter’s structural integrity and doesn’t appear best.

 A brief spot check of your current gutters can give you an idea of whether or not they need to be reinstalled soon.
 Look for signs of gutters that are too loosely attached or are not aligned with the correct sloping.
 Gutters without proper sloping contribute to water damage